Continuation and Honesty Policy

 The following criteria and procedures will be applied to all undergraduate students majoring in Mathematics for determining continuance in the major.
 Students are encouraged to frequently review their academic progress, and may seek advising from Mathematics Student Services at any time.

-- Students must earn a numerical grade of at least a 2.0 in all MATH major courses that could be used to satisfy major requirements, including summer quarter, PHIL courses for the Philosophy option and STAT courses, among other subjects, for the Teach Prep option.
-Courses taken as satisfactory/not satisfactory cannot be used towards major requirements and thus violate this policy.
+3. Students must earn a numerical grade of at least a 2.0 in all MATH major courses that could be used to satisfy major requirements, including but not limited to PHIL courses for the Philosophy option and AMATH, PHYS, STAT, and QSCI courses for the Teacher Prep option.
+Courses taken as satisfactory/non-satisfactory cannot be used towards major requirements and thus violates the policy.

 Review and Notification of Progress

 Math Student Services will review the progress of all majors each quarter.
-If a student's performance fails to meet the standards outlined above in any quarter during their tenure as a major in the Department of Mathematics, the student may will be first placed on warning, then probation, and finally dismissal status for each subsequent quarter that they violate the policy.
+If a student's performance does not meet the standards outlined above in any quarter during their tenure as a major in the Department of Mathematics, they will be first placed on Academic Notification, then Math Warning, and finally Major Dismissal status for each subsequent, but not necessarily consecutive, quarter.

-If the appeal is not approved or students do not appeal dismissal, they will be assigned a premajor or extended premajor degree code (i.e. they are dismissed from the math major).
+If the appeal is not approved or the student does not appeal before the stated deadline in the Major Dismissal email, they will be dropped from the Math Major.
+Non-double major/degree students will be assigned a premajor or extended premajor degree code.
 The Department retains the right to drop dismissed students from future mathematics coursework where it is required to be a declared major to be enrolled.

-If appeal is approved, the student must make satisfactory progress as outlined in the approval notification.
-If they violate this policy in a quarter after their appeal they will be dismissed.
-There is no opportunity to appeal this final dismissal.
+If the appeal is approved, the student must make academic progress as outlined in the approval notification.
+If the student violates the Continuation Policy and/or does not meet any conditional requirements in the quarter of appeal or after, they will be dismissed from the Math Major a second time with no further opportunity to petition to remain in the major.

-In some circumstances, a violation of this policy can be removed if the grade in question changes to a 2.0 or higher numerical grade or possibly if the course is dropped.
-For more information and details, please speak with a Math Department Adviser.
+In some circumstances, a violation of this policy can be removed if the original grade in question changes to a 2.0 or higher numerical grade or possibly if the course is dropped.
+For more information and details, please speak with a Math adviser.

 Academic Progress Check-ins